visgl/deck.gl/docs/developer-guide/primitive-layers.md

 * All positions must be passed through the `project_position` function (available both in JavaScript and GLSL) to convert non-linear web-mercator coordinates to linear mercator "world" or "pixel" coordinates, that can be passed to the projection matrix.

-* All offsets must be passed through the `project_scale` function (available both in JavaScript and GLSL) to convert distances to world coordinates (note that that distance scales are latitude dependent under web mercator projection (see [http://wiki.openstreetmap.org/wiki/Zoom_levels](http://wiki.openstreetmap.org/wiki/Zoom_levels) for more details), so scaling will depend on the viewport center and should only be expected to be locally correct.
+* All offsets must be passed through the `project_scale` function (available both in JavaScript and GLSL) to convert distances to world coordinates.
+Note that that distance scales are latitude dependent under web mercator projection (see [http://wiki.openstreetmap.org/wiki/Zoom_levels](http://wiki.openstreetmap.org/wiki/Zoom_levels) for more details), so scaling will depend on the viewport center and should only be expected to be locally correct.

 ## Implement Picking